ProjectIgnis/Distribution/README.md

 * Updated skins handling.
 	* 10 sample skins and a template are provided.
 	* skins can now be applied with the game running, without restarting.
-	* skins will also support a `textures` folder to make those itens more customizable.
+	* skins will also support a `textures` folder to make those items more customizable.
 	* more details available in the README in your `skin` folder.

 * Changed "Show anime cards" option to "Show unofficial cards", as other types of cards are present.